cadenzaflow/cadenzaflow-docs-static/get-started/content/dmn/install.md

 * Eclipse integrated development environment (IDE)

-# Camunda Platform
+# CadenzaFlow Platform

-First, download a distribution of the Camunda Platform.
+First, download a distribution of the CadenzaFlow Platform.
 You can choose from different distributions for various application servers.
 In this tutorial, we will use the Apache Tomcat based distribution.
-Download it from [the download page](https://camunda.com/download/platform-7).
+Download it from [the download page](https://cadenzaflow.com/download/platform-7).

 After having downloaded the distribution, unpack it inside a directory of your choice.
 We will call that directory `$CAMUNDA_HOME`.

-After you have successfully unpacked your distribution of the Camunda Platform, execute the script named `start-camunda.bat` (for Windows users), respectively `start-camunda.sh` (for Unix users).
+After you have successfully unpacked your distribution of the CadenzaFlow Platform, execute the script named `start-cadenzaflow.bat` (for Windows users), respectively `start-cadenzaflow.sh` (for Unix users).

 This script will start the application server and open a welcome screen in your web browser.
-If the page does not open, go to [http://localhost:8080/camunda-welcome/index.html](http://localhost:8080/camunda-welcome/index.html).
+If the page does not open, go to [http://localhost:8080/cadenzaflow-welcome/index.html](http://localhost:8080/cadenzaflow-welcome/index.html).

 {{< note title="Getting Help" class="info" >}}
-If you have trouble setting up the Camunda Platform, you can ask for assistance in the [Camunda Users Forum](https://forum.camunda.org/).
+If you have trouble setting up the CadenzaFlow Platform, you can ask for assistance in the [CadenzaFlow Users Forum](https://forum.cadenzaflow.org/).
 {{< /note >}}

-# Camunda Modeler
+# CadenzaFlow Modeler

-Follow the instructions in the [Camunda Modeler](/manual/latest/installation/camunda-modeler) section.
+Follow the instructions in the [CadenzaFlow Modeler](/manual/latest/installation/cadenzaflow-modeler) section.